 You Are Here: Home › Farmland

-Investors have been attracted by the safe haven this form of investment offers, which unlike gold, they are not making any more of in this country.
+Investors have been attracted not only by the inheritance tax concessions available but also by the safe haven this form of investment offers, which unlike gold, they are not making any more of.
 On the contrary agricultural land is being gradually consumed by urbanisation.

 The nature of this safe haven is particularly interesting to foreign investors for two reasons.
 Firstly value accrues to land and property holdings only if secure land tenure is sponsored by a stable administration.
 The UK has an ancient tradition of honouring property ownership as against countries like Zimbabwe which have not.
 Secondly the weak pound has recently made this safe haven look cheap.